Exploring the Rich Heritage of China through the Artifacts in Creation of the Gods

 Exploring the Rich Heritage of China through the Artifacts in Creation of the Gods-12

 Compared to yarrow divinations, turtle shell and bone inscriptions are more well-known among ordinary people today.
-Diviners would burn something similar to incense behind bones with carved holes on them formed through heat treatment observation cracks on their surfaces from which they could determine the or bad outcomes of a certain matter.
+Diviners would burn something similar to incense behind bones with carved holes on them formed through heat treatment observation cracks on their surfaces from which they could determine the good or bad outcomes of a certain matter.
 The results would then be recorded on the front side of turtle shells or animal bones, which are now known as oracle bone inscriptions.

 Exploring the Rich Heritage of China through the Artifacts in Creation of the Gods-13